Ruth2014/bio2092/03_Genomic_NGS_alignment/readme.md

 ### If you have problems running the installed version of IGV ...
 From past experience, we know that there are sometimes issues with running the installed IGV software.
 Therefore we have a plan B:
 * You may get a better experience if you can access the software [from the authors’ website here](https://software.broadinstitute.org/software/igv/download) and look for the section entitled "Launch IGV using Java Web Start".Depending on which version of Java is installed on your computer, the 2Gb and 10Gb versions might not work.
 * There is a [web-based version of the IGV software, here](https://igv.org/app/), the web rather than on your local computer.
 Under some circumstances this version runs much more smoothly than the locally installed version.
-The disadvantage is that some of the details of the menus and functions etc. are slightly different than those in the locally installed version; so, you may need to ask for help if you get stuck with this.
+The disadvantage is that some of the details of the menus and functions etc. are slightly different than those in the locally installed version; so, you may need to ask for help if you get stuck with this. **Some guidance is provided at the end of this document on how to load the reference genome and alignment data into the web-based IGV**.

 ### If you want to find out more:
 * An online tutorial for the locally installed IGV is [available from here](https://software.broadinstitute.org/software/igv/UserGuide).